PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 We've checked luminosity and saturation, let's finish by ensuring that hue input works as expected.

-Hue represents color spectrum, starting and finishing with red, defined in degree points.
+Hue represents the color spectrum, starting and finishing with red, defined in degree points.

 ![](images/hue.png)